 I didn’t buy Fallout 3 because Liam Neeson voiced the main character’s dad.
 I didn’t buy L.A.
 Noire because half the cast of Mad Men were in the game.
 I didn’t play the Assassin’s Creed series because of Kristen Bell’s minor role in the game.
 So why do we make such a big deal about big named celebrities in our games?

 The relationship with videogames and movies is a confusing one.
 Both mediums are very similar, but at the same time completely different from one another.
 Games need gameplay to drive their players while movies solely depend on plot, characters, and/or story to keep the viewers interested for two hours.
-Games are borrowing some of film techniques to keep their gamers playing for well over 20 hours, but not every game succeeds at this.
-Sometimes the plot becomes convoluted or the gameplay gets too repetitive, so how is a well known actor supposed to save this?
+Games heavy in narrative are borrowing some of film techniques to keep their players content for well over 20 hours, but not every game succeeds at this.
+Sometimes the plot becomes convoluted or the gameplay gets too repetitive.
+So how is a well known actor supposed to save this?

 Nolan North, one of the most famous actors among videogame voices, recently did a short segment on G4 about videogames and movies while also sharing a story about getting dropped from a gig.
 The reason wasn’t because of his acting – come on, it’s Nolan North – but the company decided to go with the actual actor North was imitating.
 You can already see the problem with this, can’t you?
 The actor, which North would not disclose, would be paid a larger sum of money than North even though the actor’s voice was all that was needed.
 North insisted he perfectly imitated the actor’s voice and willing to do so for a lower wage, but what North lacked was the brand carried through his name.
-The actor was the brand and his name could easily be pasted on the front covers of game even though the job was for a kids game.
+The actual actor was the brand and his name could easily be pasted on the front covers of the game (even though the job was for a kids game and kids probably don’t IMDB actors on a daily basis).
 The result of this story is unknown, but it seems stories where a celebrity gets overpaid for a voice job are common among voice acting.

 When it all comes down to it, celebrities voicing characters in games are like sprinkles on donuts.
 They add color to the game, not flavor.
 Wait, that’s not right.
 They are like petals on a flower.
 They look pretty, but aren’t the root of the whole flower.
 That metaphor sucks.
 Celebrities are like celebrities voice acting in games.
 They sound great at first, but gamers soon realize the game is the main star.
 I’ll go with that.